 Creating great and consistent content require a lot of resources – money, people and time.
 But being a social brand means we have to constantly push out with great content to make your presence visible online.
 Fortunately, user-generated content doesn’t require as much resources because you’re sourcing images directly from your customers on social media.

-Our social media strategy for Rocomamas includes creative ads content featuring customers staff and influencers, which required heavy planning, production and creative processes such as designing, copywriting and editing.
+Our social media strategy for Rocomamas includes creative content featuring products, customers, staff and influencers, which required heavy planning and creative processes such as designing, copywriting, video and photo production and editing.
 Since this can easily influence production budgets and increase the workload of our content creators we had to get creative with getting visual content.

 We supplement our social media content calendars with user-generated content.
 By sharing and reposting content created by customers on our social media feed, we reduce the amount of creative and production work that goes into creating content thus saving us time to develop more creative strategies and content ideas as well as saving on thin resources such as money and time.